justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Listing_pages_62"></a>Listing pages</h2>
-    <p>For the listings pages, I changed the design to use our 16x9 featured images, which are used in the header of the article design.
-This way, we no longer needed a secondary, small, square asset.</p>
+    <p>For the listings pages, I changed the design to use our 16x9 featured images, which are used in the header of the article.
+This way, we no longer needed a secondary, small, square asset.
+Less to prep, maintain, and mess up in the future.</p>
-    <p>I added variation to the layout of the to the listings pages in an effort to make it more engaging.
-These larger and smaller article summaries enabled us to focus attention to recent articles, down the list of previous articles, and highlight other useful resources and popular articles without pulling too much attention from blog content.</p>
+    <p>I added some variation to listings page to make them more engaging.
+These larger and smaller article summaries enabled us to focus attention on recent articles, then futher down the list of articles, and highlighting other useful resources and popular articles.
+The goal was to direct attention, increase awareness of other resources, without overloading the reader.</p>
-    <p>I also designed a variant for articles that don’t have images, which features big type for the titles.
+    <p>I also designed a variant for articles without featured images, which features big type for the titles.
 This gives articles without images equal presence to articles with images.</p>
     <p>I also restyled the pagination so they aligned with The Jostle Style Guide—making them easier to read and tap.</p>
     <p>Jostle uses Open Sans across all of our brand touchpoints.
-I added Open Sans Condensed for the titles on the blog, which provides a few more characters per line and better wrapping.</p>
+I added Open Sans Condensed for the titles on the blog, which provides a few more characters per line, better wrapping, and improved contrast from excerpts.</p>
 </div>

 <div class="Grid  Grid--withGutters">